Apricot (brandy) liqueurs

-Apricot brandy is a common term for the most popular style of apricot liqueurs.
-This is a confusing as most of these liqueurs are actually made by macerating cherries in neutral spirit (vodka) rather than brandy and then sweetening with beet sugar.
-Some apricot brandies might also contain brandy or be brandy based but in most markets this is not a legal requirement.
+Apricot brandy is a common term for the most popular style of apricot liqueurs, although most of these liqueurs are actually made by macerating cherries in neutral spirit (vodka) rather than brandy.
+Some apricot brandies might also contain brandy or be brandy-based but in most markets, this is not a legal requirement.

-In the European Union if the base alcohol is not actually distilled from fermented fruit then the type of agricultural alcohol must be clearly indicted on the label.
+In the European Union if the base alcohol is not actually distilled from fermented fruit then the type of agricultural alcohol must be clearly indicated on the label.